DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145612545-bc72bc84-52ab-45eb-86ee-6d9d81d303a9.png)

-Has relationships with all major registries (singular: registrar)
+Has relationships with all major registries.

 - Route 53 will check the top level domain to see if the name is available
 - Route 53 creates a zone file for the domain to be registered